putitsimply/christian-bible-explained/genesis.md

 Genesis is the first book of the Christian Bible[^gl_bible].
 It explains, in story form, how the world begins, why people are the way they are, and how one family becomes the start of a nation.

+Genesis includes famous stories like Adam and Eve, Noah’s ark, and Joseph’s colourful coat.
+People read these stories differently, but the book’s main goal is origins and identity, not a science textbook.

 ## What it contains

 Genesis has two big parts.